sil3ntcor3/open-asm/README.md

 * A web-based console for user interaction, asset management, and real-time monitoring.
 * A core API service responsible for business logic, data persistence, and job orchestration.
 * A Redis-based queue and caching layer enabling asynchronous job distribution, rate limiting, and system decoupling.
-* Distributed workers that execute high-performance scanning tasks, designed for horizontal auto-scaling and fault tolerance.
+* Distributed Go workers that execute high-performance scanning tasks, designed for horizontal auto-scaling and fault tolerance.
-* A PostgreSQL database for persistent storage of assets, scan results, and system state.
+* A PostgreSQL database (with the `pgvector` extension) for persistent storage of assets, scan results, embeddings, and system state.
+* An S3-compatible object store for screenshots and large scan artifacts.
 * An MCP (Model Context Protocol) server that provides structured context to AI systems.
 * Integration with AI/LLM components to enable intelligent querying, analysis, and automation over collected asset data.